opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/thumbnails.md

 ------------------

-In case the user is not happy with the automatically generated default thumbnail, the user can extract a thumbnail at an arbitrary position withhin the video.
+In case the user is not happy with the automatically generated default thumbnail, the user can extract a thumbnail at an arbitrary position within the video.

 The snapshot thumbnail will be extracted from tracks identified by the following configuration properties: